groupme-js/GroupMeCommunityDocs/self.md

 **Parameters**
 * *duration* (required)

 	integer - the number of hours to be in SMS mode for.
 Max of 48.
+Alternatively can be set to `"always"` to never expire.

 * *registration_id*